mazbrili/qabcs/README.md

 ### Current languages: ###
 GUI translated into many popular languages.
-ABCs translated on American English (US), Russian, United Kingdom English (UK), Ukrainian, German, Polish, French.
+ABCs translated on American English (US), Russian, United Kingdom English (UK), Ukrainian, German, Polish, French, Belarusian.

 ### Packages and build specifications: ###
 Repository of your distribution is the first.